General Comodule-Contramodule Correspondence

-Let $\sB$ be a complete cocomplete category. \begin{lemma} Let $(T \dashv F)$ be an adjoint comonad-monad pair on $\sB$.
-Then $\sB_T$ is cocomplete and $\sB^F$ is complete. \end{lemma} \begin{proof} Since $F$ is a monad on $\sB$, the forgetful functor $G^F: \sB^F \to \sB$ creates limits \cite{TTT}.
+By {\em comodules} we understand objects in the category of $T$-comodules $\sB_T$.
+By {\em contramodules} we understand objects in the category $F$-modules $\sB^F$. \begin{lemma} Let $(T \dashv F)$ be an adjoint comonad-monad pair on a complete cocomplete category $\sB$.
+Then $\sB_T$ is cocomplete and $\sB^F$ is complete. \end{lemma} \begin{proof} Since $F$ is a monad on $\sB$, the forgetful functor $G^F: \sB^F \to \sB$ creates limits \cite[Th.
+3.4.2]{TTT}.
 Hence, as $\sB$ is complete, so is $\sB^F$.
 Similarly, since $T$ is a comonad, the forgetful functor $G_T: \sB_T \to \sB$ creates colimits.
 Hence, $\sB_T$ is cocomplete \cite{HeShi}. \end{proof}